Access4all/adg/CONTRIBUTING.md

 ### Production deployment
 - a Production deployment is triggered by merging `master` into `production`
-- before merging, a proper tag properly, based on the [semantic versioning](https://semver.org/), is created This allows to quickly revert a broken deployment.
+- before merging, a proper tag, based on the [semantic versioning](https://semver.org/), is created This allows to quickly revert a broken deployment.

 ### Feature/bugfix testing deployment